 Has anyone ever told you to get out of your comfort zone.
 We intuitively grasp the meaning, but what actually is a comfort zone?
 And where should you go when outside of said comfort zone?

 To be fair, and despite the above advice, a psychological comfort zone is not a bad thing.
-On the contrary, you are in a psychological comfort zone when you feel comfortable speaking and engaging.
+On the contrary, you are in a psychological comfort zone whenever you feel comfortable speaking and engaging.
 It is why you can speak your native language with ease.
 It is the accumulated facts, experiences, and traditions that you have learned, and learned so well that they can be acted upon automatically.

-Have you ever gone to work or school and suddenly realized you have no recollection of how you got there?
+Have you ever gone to work or school and realized you have no recollection of how you got there?
 The entire journey was completely forgotten.
 Were you in a daze?
-In reality you were completely engrossed in a comfort zone.
+No, in reality you were completely engrossed in a comfort zone.
 You became something of an automaton.
 In no way is this considered intelligence, and yet without this kind of automatic thinking, you wouldn’t be able to read, converse, or chew your food.
 This is what Daniel Kahneman called System 1 in his book, Thinking, Fast and Slow.
 It is fast, automatic, reactive, and heavily biased thinking.

 To the degree that you can successfully predict what will happen in your life, you will exist within your comfort zone.
 This is where you feel psychological security, as well as an identity.
 This is the center around which your perceptions layer like an onion.